lopsae/rac/dev_setup.md

 gem install bundler:2.3.9 # may need sudo
 ```

-With the updated `bundle`, run bundle to check for the installed bundles:
+With the updated `bundle`, run it to check for the installed bundles:
 ```
 cd rac/docs
 bundle
 ```

-Back in the `rac` directory, run the gb-pages to see these working locally:
+Back in the `rac` directory, run the github.io pages to see these working locally:
 ```
 cd rac
 npm run pages
 ```